-- A brief methodology on the self-assessment report preparation by the school that includes the SAR committee, number of meetings held, how the SAR was compiled, the engagement by all staff during the process and their contribution to the final draft (1/2 page maximum) - Provide a short profile of the school and its activity - Progress made by the school since its last quality review.
-This should include a reflection on implementation of the recommendations through the Quality Improvement Plan and Progress report - Provide an assessment of the school's strategy, its relationship with the University and/or college strategic plan, and Education, Research and Global strategies.
+- A brief methodology on the self-assessment report preparation by the school that includes the SAR committee, number of meetings held, how the SAR was compiled, the engagement by all staff during the process and their contribution to the final draft (1/2 page maximum) - Provide a short profile of the school and its activity with links to appendices, reports etc. - Progress made by the school since its last quality review.
+This should include a reflection on implementation of the recommendations through the Quality Improvement Plan and Progress report - Provide an assessment of the school's strategy/workplan, its relationship with the University strategic plan.
 How does the school reflect the mission, vision and values of the University?
 How does the school monitor the implementation of its strategy/strategic plan?
 What key performance indicators are used? - Having conducted a SWOT analysis of the school and its activity, what are the key factors that have contributed to the success of the school?
 What factors have impeded progress within the school? - How does the school identify or manage risk? - What benchmarking is used by the school to compare its processes and performance against good practice or benchmarks in similar universities?